Simspace/island/README.md

     `AlgTree :: Trie SP t -> (t -> *) -> *` (algebraic tree)
     Each node in the tree is either a product or a sum, so the sub-nodes of a product can be sums and vice-versa.
 This is useful when your POAD isn't a product of products all the way down or a sum of sums all the way down, but you still want to be able to work on the leaves.
 8.  `TwistedAlgTree :: (SP -> SP) -> (t -> *) -> Trie SP t -> *` (twisted algebraic tree)
-    You can make your own `CoAlgTree` by providing a type-level function which flips the `SP` constructor.
+    You can make your own CoAlgTree by providing a type-level function which flips the SP constructor.
 Or, by providing a constant function, you can use products or sums everywhere.
 This is useful if you want to talk about every possible leaf, or point to one possible leaf.
 9.  `TwistedAlgTrie :: (SP -> SP) -> (Trie SP t -> *) -> (t -> *) -> Trie SP t -> *` (twisted algebraic trie)
-    You can use the `SP` constructor to store different kinds of information at the internal nodes which are products and at the internal nodes which are sums.
-Use the identity function to get a non-twisted `AlgTrie`.
+    You can use the SP constructor to store different kinds of information at the internal nodes which are products and at the internal nodes which are sums.
+Use the identity function to get a non-twisted AlgTrie.
 10. `Structured :: (tP -> *) -> (tS -> *) -> (tL -> *) -> ? tP tS tL -> *`
     This part of the API isn't nailed down yet, but the idea is that we want to be able to talk about a record with a sum field where one of the constructors has a record field.
 One idea here is that you might want to provide three Functors: one which says what to do with the products, one which says what to do with the sums, and one which says what to do with the leaves.
 11. `CoStructured :: (tP -> *) -> (tS -> *) -> (tL -> *) -> ? tP tS tL -> *`